MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 ### -PagingToken

 Use this parameter to provide the `<Paging Token>` provided to view the remaining Containers as shown in Example 5.
-If there are no more Containers to display, the commandlet output will return the message `End of Containers view.` Otherwise, use the given `<Paging Token>` to retrieve the next batch of up to 200 containers.
+If there are no more Containers to display, the commandlet output will return the message `End of Containers view.` Otherwise, use the given `<Paging Token>` to retrieve the next batch of up to 200 Containers.

 ```yaml
 Type: String